 If you are interested in one of our UK foster dogs, you can speak to the fosterer, by prior arrangement and, if you live close enough, you can visit before deciding if the dog is right for you.

 If it is a non-UK dog you are keen on, you unfortunately won't be able to meet the dog beforehand, but we will give you as many details about the dog as we can.
 Feel free to ask us questions too!
+All of our adopted dogs first spend some time (usually 1-2 weeks) in one of our foster homes for further assessment and basic health check.
 Our appraisal of the dog will be honest as the information we have as we would hate for the match to fail, it's both upsetting for you and the dog.
 We won't rehome dogs that have shown signs of aggression and all are health-checked before travel, any obvious eye ailments will be treated and the dog will be vaccinated and chipped.
 Adult dogs will be neutered - if you adopt a puppy, you will need to get them neutered after adoption at your own cost.

 Please note: We do not rehome our dogs to families with children under 10 years old.
 Most of the dogs are blind or partially sighted and have lived on the streets or in a shelter for some time.
 They are unassessed with children so, for the sake of the child and the dog, we must put their welfare first.
 If you have visiting children, we need to know, but it won't preclude you from adopting.
 We would expect you to take the usual precautions as with any dog - do not leave a dog and child together unsupervised.